grumdrig/node-sqlite/README.md

 ### Synchronous Only

 Only synchronous access is supported!
-For an ansynchronous and much more full-featured library, see https://github.com/mapbox/node-sqlite3
+For an asynchronous and much more full-featured library, see https://github.com/mapbox/node-sqlite3